We may earn money or products from the companies mentioned in this post.

 My first Pickled Egg

 When I was a young girl maybe 8 or 9 years old, way back in the 60’s, I would go with my dad to the “Corner Bar.”
 He would help me up on the big bar stool.
 I would sit on the bar stool and spin around and around until I got dizzy.
 The bartender would serve me a small glass of pop with a straw and I’d get to eat my very own bag of Old Dutch potato chips.
 Then the bartender would come over to me with a large basket full of candy bars.
-I would get to pick out one candy bar from the basket.
+I would get to pick out one candy bar from the basket, and I would get to eat the whole candy bar.
 Sitting on the counter, among the bottles of different colored liquor, were large jars filled with eggs and other “stuff.”

 I asked my dad what was in those large jars and he told me, “Pickled eggs, sausages, and pigs feet.”
 Even at that young age I could understand pickled eggs and sausages, but pigs feet!
 My dad called to the bartender, “Smitty, bring me over one of those pickled eggs.”
 A few minutes later, Smitty appeared with a paper plate that had two pickled eggs, sliced in half, with salt and pepper sprinkled over the eggs.
 My dad looked at me and said, “Take a bite, if you don’t like it, you don’t have to eat it.”
 Okay I said.
 I bravely picked up an egg halve, shut my eyes and took a bite.
 Surprisingly it wasn’t that bad.
 It wasn’t great but it wasn’t gross either.
 It tasted to me like an egg with a pickle slice on top…..